Training Zones

 Vekta’s Adaptive Training Zones are sport-specific and update automatically.

-• Based on a seven-zone model with Vekta-specific terminology
+• Follow a seven-zone model using Vekta-specific terminology

-• Zones adjust daily using your most recent performance metrics (e.g., Critical Power, Pmax, W′)
+• Updated daily based on your latest performance metrics (e.g., Critical Power, Pmax, W′)

-• Keeps your training prescription aligned with today’s fitness, not last month’s
+• Keeps your training aligned with today’s fitness, not last month’s test

 Example: